Self-uniting marriage

 A self-uniting marriage is one in which the couple are married without the presence of a third-party officiant.
-Although non-denominational, this method of getting married is sometimes referred to as a "Quaker marriage", after the marriage practice of the Religious Society of Friends, for which see Quaker wedding.
+Although non-denominational, this method of getting married is sometimes referred to as a "Quaker marriage", after the marriage practice of the Religious Society of Friends.

 United States

+Alabama

+In Alabama, a law was passed in 2019 which abolished the issuance of marriage licenses and repealed a requirement for solemnization.
+Instead, couples of legal age are allowed to jointly fill out a marriage certificate, have their certificate notarized by two notaries public, and submit their certificate to an Alabama judge, who is required to accept their certificate.
+The abolition of both licenses and mandated solemnization de facto allowed for self-uniting marriages in the state.

 California

 California allows "non-clergy marriage" by "members of a particular religious society or denomination not having clergy for the purpose of solemnizing marriage or entering the marriage relation" if specified forms, including the signatures of two witnesses, are properly completed and filed.
 An atheist couple in San Francisco was reportedly allowed to have a non-clergy marriage under this provision of California law by entering "atheist" in the box for "religious society or denomination" on the non-clergy marriage form.

 Colorado

 Colorado allows self-solemnization without requiring a special form of application or witnesses.
 Colorado is one of two states that allow self-solemnization without any caveats or restrictions.
 With self solemnizations, these requirements are cut out, and when a couple gets married in Colorado, they can have their own ceremony and sign their own marriage license.